pip-services/pip-services-docs/content/en/node/commons/commands/icommand_interceptor.md

 Important points

-- This technique can be used for authentiction, logging, and several other functions.
+- This technique can be used for authentication, logging, and several other functions.

 ### Instance methods